hathibelagal-dev/instantpolyglot/docs/eng/Indigenous_Languages_Of_South_America.md

 **Leli-nie-ke-fu-i-ñ**
 watch-PROG-HAB-PAST-IND-1PL
-"We used to be watching it"
+“We used to be watching it”

 Example from Yagán (an isolate formerly spoken in Tierra del Fuego):

 **Mamihlapinatapai**
-"To look at each other hoping that either will offer to do something which both parties desire but are unwilling to do"
+“To look at each other hoping that either will offer to do something which both parties desire but are unwilling to do”

 This famous word encapsulates a complex concept in a single lexeme, demonstrating the polysynthetic nature of the language.